Kiruba-Sankar-M/Tree-Grid-Table/README.md

 ### **Configuration Instructions**

 #### **Getting Started**
-1. **Download the Excel Template**: Use the [Tree Grid Configuration Template](https://github.com/user-attachments/files/18055920/Tree.Grid.Configuration.xlsx) as a blueprint for your configurations.
+1. **Download the Excel Template**: Use the [Tree Grid Config README.xlsx](https://github.com/user-attachments/files/18120043/Tree.Grid.Config.README.xlsx) as a blueprint for your configurations.
 2. **Explore the Template**: The workbook contains three sheets:
    - **Object Configuration**: Explains the schema of `Tree_Grid_Configuration__c`.
    - **Data Table Records**: Details for table configurations.